Vrolijk/OSDD/README.md

 ### Transfer single 5Gb file

 UDPCAST sends data using UDP and has the possibility to send the data over unidirectional connections like radio.
-It also adds the possibility to add FEC (Forward Erro Correction) and to limit the transfer speed.
-This makes UDPcast an ideal tool to send data trough a datadiode.
+It also adds the possibility to add FEC (Forward Error Correction) and to limit the transfer speed.
+This makes UDPcast an ideal tool to send data trough a data-diode.

 *all items between \<\<variable\>\> are variables and can be found in the application man pages.*